Video security for Content Links on WordPress

 Video that appears on any website is always prone to nefarious copying and sharing (e.g. someone could simply be recording their screen while watching your video).
 Hollywood hasn't even figured out a solution to the problem yet, so it's just a reality right now.

-The good news is the amount of people who would be nefarious with your video content is likely much lower than you think and the vast majority of people will act honestly.
+The good news is the number of people who would be nefarious with your video content is likely much lower than you think, and the vast majority of people will act honestly.

 YouTube has the least amount of security options (compared to Vimeo or Wistia).